-Ancient Lands of Central Asia tour inclusions
+Ancient Lands of Central Asia tour inclusions:

 - Return international flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals as stated on itinerary

+- Visa for Australian Passport Holders

 - All sightseeing and entrance fees

 - All transportation and transfers

 - English-speaking National Escort (If your group is 10 or more passengers)

-Personal expenditures e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary are at your own expense.
+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, meals not stated in the itinerary, insurance of any kind, customary tipping and early check in or late check out.
+These are all payable locally.

-Immerse Yourself
+Immerse Yourself - Go Beyond: